Senior Lecturer Ben Edmans MEng PhD FHEA MIMechE

 Summary

-My key areas of expertise are solid mechanics and finite element analysis.
-I am currently active in research in particle technology.
-I am interested in acting as supervisor for final year and PhD students with projects in these areas, as well as for projects involving scientific programming, numerical analysis and offshore engineering.
+I teach solid mechanics and finite element analysis of solids and structures on undergraduate and taught postgraduate courses in Mechanical Engineering.
+I am currently active in research on modelling approaches for granular materials, with a focus on applications in the food processing industry.
+I am interested in acting as supervisor for final year and PhD students with projects in these areas, as well as for projects involving computational solid/structural mechanics; applications of finite element analysis; mechanics of granular materials and offshore/subsea engineering.

 About